kdwils/blog/content/posts/goodbye-ingress-nginx.md

 +++
 author = "Kyle Wilson"
-title = "Goodbye beloved ingress-nginx controller" date = "2025-04-28"
+title = "Goodbye beloved ingress-nginx controller" date = "2025-05-18"
-description = "The conversion from ingress-nginx controller to envoy gateway" summary = "How I converted all of my ingress traffic to the gateway api with Envoy" tags = [
+description = "The conversion from ingress-nginx controller to envoy gateway" summary = "How I swapped to envoy gateway from ingress-nginx controller with the new Kuberenetes Gateway API" tags = [
     "Kubernetes",
     "Tailscale",
     "Envoy Gateway",
     "ingress-nginx",
+    "envoy gateway",
     "cert-manager"
 ]
 +++

 ## Why?

 I've been using ingress-nginx for years now, and while I haven't had any complaints, it is soon to be replaced by [ingate](https://github.com/kubernetes-sigs/ingate).
 I'll probably give that a try when it's released, but until then I needed an alternative gateway controller.

-Additionally, Envoy Gateway is starting the process of being adopted at my workplace, so I wanted to get familiar with it and have an environemnt for testing.
+Envoy Gateway is starting the process of being adopted at my workplace, so I wanted to get familiar with it and have an environemnt for testing.

+I might as well get ahead of the curve and use the new Kubernetes Gateway API.

 ## Creating a gateway